 The different look of fabrics

-This is to show you the difference between sublimation ink and regular inkjet ink and the difference between what substrate (fabric) you use with sublimation- cotton, poly/cotton, and 100% polyester.
+This is to show you the difference between sublimation ink and regular inkjet ink.
+And the difference between what substrate (fabric) you use with sublimation- cotton, poly/cotton, and 100% polyester.

 I’ll print the same image on 4 substrates- paper, cotton, poly/cotton, and polyester.

 Paper- regular printer ink, printed on copier paper.
 I was checking the colors, look, and spelling.
+You see a distressed look in the background choice I used.

 Label printed on copier paper with inkjet ink.